CMU-313/CMU-313.github.io/assignments/HW4.md

 - It may take several iterations to get your architectural views right.
 Appoint someone to track the accuracy and completeness of architectural representations throughout this assignment.
 Do not just divide up the views among your team members and assume they show everything needed.
 You only need to submit the final designs/documents, not intermediate steps on the process of getting there.

-- As additional reference material, Software Architecture in Practice, Third Edition is a book on software architecture that is available (for free) as an e-book from the CMU library web site.
+- As additional reference material, [Software Architecture in Practice, Third Edition](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=30264) is a book on software architecture that is available (for free) as an e-book from the CMU library web site.
 You may wish to review appropriate sections within Part Two to help find appropriate tactics, techniques you can use in your design to promote particular quality attributes.
 Note that the book is not a reading assignment and you should not try to read it thoroughly.
 Instead, use it as reference material and select particular bits of advice that are relevant to your situation.

-### (4) Ethical Discussion – Individual (due Tuesday, Nov 8th, 23:59) -- 30 points
+### (4) Ethical Discussion - (due Tuesday, Nov 8th, 23:59) | 30 points

 Note: this is not an open-ended reflection document like those we have requested in previous assignments.
 You must engage with the ethical questions at hand.